BHTY Around the Globe

 - *Editorial or Discussion

-Origial Research: detailed studies reporting original research in which blockchain technology has played a significant role will be considered for peer review.
+Original Research: detailed studies reporting original research in which blockchain technology has played a significant role will be considered for peer review.
 This may include hypothesis, background study, methods, results, interpretation of findings, and a discussion of possible implications.
 Randomized, controlled experiments, case studies, pilot studies, and meta-analysis are examples of original research that BHTY accepts for publication.
 Where possible, BHTY encourages authors include information related to economic market implications.
 Original research should include a section on “Methods,” which details the criteria for selection and of the data presented.
-Unless specified, there are no word counts or limitations.
+Original research should not exceed 12,000 words of body text and 250 words for the abstract.

 An example published in BHTY is: